m-barnas/langusta3-web/README.md

 - How many words belong to a given pattern
 - How many words belong to [exactly one pattern / one or more pattterns / exact number of patterns]
-- All declined forms of a given word
+- All occurrences of a word
 - All words that belong to a given pattern
 - All patterns for a given word
+- All declined forms of a given word (for each pattern that represents the word)
 - And much more

 ### A Database